-The event organizer measures its greenhouse gas emissions, has specific reduction targets, and has a plan to avoid and reduce emissions.
+The event organizer measures the event's greenhouse gas emissions, has specific reduction targets, and has a plan to avoid and reduce emissions.
 The remaining emissions are offset.

-- 3. The event organizer has a written plan to avoid and reduce greenhouse gas emissions from its operations and areas of influence.
+- The event organizer measures greenhouse gas emissions in Scope 1, Scope 2, and areas of significant influence in Scope 3 for the event. - The event organizer has specific greenhouse gas emissions reduction targets for the event aligned with recent Intergovernmental Panel on Climate Change (IPCC) guidance. - The event organizer has a written plan to avoid and reduce greenhouse gas emissions from the event.
 For example, the event organizer may offer virtual attendance options or reduce the amount of meat served. - 4.
-The plan is being actively implemented. - 5.
-The event organizer encourages and collaborates with suppliers to avoid and reduce significant greenhouse gas emissions. - 6.
-The event organizer offsets some or all of its greenhouse gas emissions that remain after avoidance and reduction efforts. - 7.
+The plan is being actively implemented. - The event organizer encourages and collaborates with suppliers to avoid and reduce significant greenhouse gas emissions. - The event organizer offsets some or all of its greenhouse gas emissions that remain after avoidance and reduction efforts. - 7.
 The event organizer has a policy to prefer offsets that remove carbon rather than offsets that avoid emissions and to select carbon offsets that are additional, permanent, and verified by a credible organization.